JoeLollo21/WikiFreaks/README.md

 <br><br>
 by Joe Lollo and Lily Woodard
 <br><br>
-To view the full protocol report, read the PDF or view the Manifold page.
+To view the full protocol report, please view our Manifold page.

 ## Table of Contents:
 - User Community